 4. Simplify shift management

-Shift planning has always been a time-consuming job.
+Shift planning or employee scheduling has always been a time-consuming job.
 But, with more shift workers dominating the workforce, it’s important that companies have a smooth system for shift planning and management.

 Once your shift calendar is set, you don’t have to worry about the hassle of reassigning shifts.
 The smart bot shows you who can be reassigned into an open shift, making it easy to manage the multiple shift workers.